srobo/ops-manual/annual-robotics-competition/infrastructure-team.md

 # Infrastructure Team

 ## Purpose
-The Infrastructure Team is responsible for providing and maintaining the computing infrastructure required for the other teams to operate.
+The Infrastructure Team is a Services team responsible for providing and maintaining the computing infrastructure required for the other teams to operate.

 This includes, but is not limited to:
 * setting up and maintaining servers to support SR operations including the deployment of the public facing web site